 They have different services at different prices.
 There’s “Earth Rise” where the spaceflight will return to Earth starting at $995.
 There’s “Earth Orbit” where the remains are launched into Earth orbit starting at $4,995.
 There’s “Luna” where the remains are launched into moon orbit or on the surface starting at $12,500.
 Finally, there’s “Voyager” where the remains are launched into deep space starting at $12,500 and this is the one that I am interested in.
 The website even explains the step-by-step process.
 They have scheduled missions so I’m not entirely sure what year I’ll be sent into deep space, but it doesn’t really matter because I’ll be dead by then.

 The website also has a FAQ which answered a lot of the questions I was wondering about.
-Family and friends are able to view the launch, a video of the launch and related memorial service are available for those that can’t attend the launch and “in the event that the Celestis Earth Orbit Service spacecraft does not achieve orbit, we will — at no additional cost — place a second sample of the cremated remains aboard our next scheduled mission”.
-It seems that I can plan the service in advance so when I have the money for the launch I’ll make sure to look into that.
+Family and friends are able to view the launch, a video of the launch and related memorial service are available for those who can’t attend the launch and “in the event that the Celestis Earth Orbit Service spacecraft does not achieve orbit, we will — at no additional cost — place a second sample of the cremated remains aboard our next scheduled mission”.
+It seems I can plan the service in advance so when I have the money for the launch I’ll make sure to look into it

-I know space burial isn’t the traditional burial or cremation, but it’s something that I would like to take a part in.
+I know space burial isn’t the traditional burial or cremation, but it’s something I would like to take a part in.
 It sure would take my screen name “Starchaser” to a whole new level, but I don’t want a brief space hop or a few trips around the Earth block, I want to go on a permanent celestial adventure.
-I will admit that my interest in astronomy, cosmology and science fiction do play a part in my desire of space burial.
-Space burial does sound like something that would come out of a sci-fi book, but it’s what I would like after I’m dead and that is my death wish.
+I will admit my interest in astronomy, cosmology and science fiction do play a part in my desire of space burial.
+It does sound like something that would come out of a sci-fi book, but it’s what I would like after I’m dead and that is my death wish.